Updated: 07.01.2021, by: Jesper Jakobsen

 You'd need a feed for each of your tiles - and we'd recommend you make another feed that you add to the frontpage in your app to make it more dynamic.

 The feed can contain messages or content from your Social Wall.

-Make navigation easy with a menu
+Can I Make navigation easier?
+Yes, with a menu!

 Click on the Menu module and start editing the settings:

 Create new - click here to create a new menu.

 Select a menu to attach to the message - your menus will be stored in this dropdown.

 Menu title - name your menu so you always know which app they belong to (the name will only appear in the module)